Kingdom Professional Wrestling

-Kingdom, or Kingdom Professional Wrestling, was a Japanese shoot style professional wrestling promotion that held events in 1997 and 1998.
+Kingdom, or Kingdom Professional Wrestling, was a Japanese shoot-style professional wrestling promotion that held events in 1997 and 1998.
 It was considered a continuation of UWF International, having most of its former roster: Nobuhiko Takada, Yoji Anjo, Kazushi Sakuraba, Daijiro Matsui, Naoki Sano, Masahito Kakihara, Yoshihiro Takayama, Kenichi Yamamoto and Hiromitsu Kanehara.

+Kingdom further developed the realistic approach to shoot-style professional wrestling, incorporating open-fingered gloves, ground-and-pound, and other mixed martial arts-inspired techniques into its matches.
+While the promotion primarily presented shoot wrestling, some matches were conducted as legitimate shoot fights, further blurring the distinction between professional wrestling and mixed martial arts.
+This approach reflected the growing popularity of mixed martial arts in Japan during the late 1990s and helped establish Kingdom as a transitional promotion between the shoot-style wrestling scene and the emerging Japanese MMA scene.
+Despite this, Kingdom was largely unsuccessful and folded in 1998.

 Several wrestlers began pursuing mixed martial arts during their time at the promotion, most notably Kazushi Sakuraba who won the UFC Japan: Ultimate Japan heavyweight tournament representing Kingdom.
 The promotion is also a predecessor to the Pride Fighting Championships, which held their first event towards the demise of Kingdom.
 With the rise of mixed martial arts, Kingdom also held legitimate shoot fights in their events.